castroalves/gcms-link-bio/README.md

 8. Go back to GraphCMS dashboard, click on **API Access > Permanent Auth Tokens**
 9. On Existing Tokens list, copy the token you've created earlier
 10. Paste the token into `GRAPHCMS_AUTH_TOKEN` on your `.env` file
-11. Finally, click on "Deploy" and wait until Vercel deploy your application :)
-12. Copy and Paste your `GRAPHCMS_ENDPOINT` and `GRAPHCMS_AUTH_TOKEN` here

 We're almost ready!
 Now, let's run the migrations to setup your application on GraphCMS!